 This temple was built in the 13th century and is dedicated to Lord Shiva.
 It was built by Chand Dynasty King Kalyan and provides a refreshing spiritual ambience that is defined by rich culture and heritage.
-This is the spot to go in Binsar if you want some solitude and leisure.
+This is the spot to go to Binsar if you want some solitude and leisure.

 6. Khali Estate

-This estate, which was once home to Kumaon Commissioner Sir Henry Ramsay, boasts expansive lawns and lush foliage for anyone who wants to unwind and enjoy in nature.
+This estate, which was once home to Kumaon Commissioner Sir Henry Ramsay, boasts expansive lawns and lush foliage for anyone who wants to unwind and enjoy nature.
 Aside from having a picnic, relaxing, or staying here, visitors can also go on a trek to nearby villages to make their day more adventurous and fun.
 This is one of Binsar’s greatest cottages.